-For claims filed on or after August 5, 2009, the following rules apply when the employer or insurer causes an independent medical examination to be conducted pursuant to section 8-43-404.
+(A) The following rules apply when the employer or insurer causes an independent medical examination to be conducted pursuant to §8-43-404.
 Prior to each such examination the employer or insurer shall ensure that the examining physician is provided written notice that describes the requirements relating to recording the examination as set out in statute and these rules.